The type of surfboard that you ride will impact your speed on the waves.

 - Make sure you angle your take off down the line and don’t simply aim for the shore (an error that many beginner surfers make).

-If you're struggling with the basics, it could be time for a few surf lessons or a surf camp.
+If you’re struggling with the basics, it could be time for a few surf lessons or a surf camp or a surf coach.

 It can make a massive difference to your skill level and will teach you some of the essential maneuvers, tricks, and techniques that you need to gain speed and stay in control.